xeviknal/aidl-2021-wo-rl/README.md

     * `--experiment EXPERIMENT` : name of your experiment, which will be used to name your policy parameters and TensorBoard logging tags.
 Default value is `default` .
     * `--strategy STRATEGY` : strategy to follow for training.
 Available strategies are `vpg`, `baseline` and `ppo`.
 Default value is `vpg`.
     * `--log_interval INTERVAL` : checkpoint frequency for saving the policy parameters.
 Default value is `50` episodes.
-    * `--record RECORD` : if `True`, the model will generate a random track and record a video with a single lap attempt with your saved parameters.
+    * `--record RECORD` : if `true`, the model will generate a random track and record a video with a single lap attempt with your saved parameters.
 The video will be stored inside the `video` folder.
-Default value is `False`.
+Default value is `false`.
+    * `--heatmap HEATMAP`: generates a heatmap of the action probabilities (it works only with `record=True`).
+Default value is `false`.
     * `--epochs EPOCHS` : number of training epochs.
 Default value is `2500`.
     * `--lr RATE` : learning rate.
 Default value is `0.001`.
     * `--gamma GAMMA` : discount factor for the rewards.
 Default value is `0.99`.